-- ▶ Upon completion of all procedures, we expect to issue an unmodified opinion that ERCOT complied, in all material respects, with the compliance requirements that could have a direct and material effect on its DOE Program for the year ended December 31, 2012 (unqualified opinion). - ► Based on our testing, EY did not identify any findings of noncompliance for the DOE Program. - ► Based on our testing, EY did not identify any deficiencies in internal control over compliance.
+Key issue/risk area Results Program specific - compliance and internal controls Schedule of expenditures of federal awards/tests of compliance and internal control in accordance with OMB Circular A-133 and additional reporting requirements due to receipt of American Recovery and Reinvestment Act (ARRA) funds Upon completion of all procedures, we expect to issue an unmodified opinion on the schedule of expenditures of federal awards that it presents fairly, in all material respects, the expenditures of federal awards under the DOE Program for the year ended December 31, 2013, in conformity with generally accepted accounting principles (unmodified opinion).
+Upon completion of all procedures, we expect to issue an unmodified opinion that ERCOT complied, in all material respects, with the compliance requirements that could have a direct and material effect on its DOE Program for the year ended December 31, 2013 (unmodified opinion).
+Based on our testing, EY did not identify any findings of noncompliance for the DOE Program.
+Based on our testing, EY did not identify any deficiencies in internal control over compliance.